landonepps/mecab-ios-sample/README.md

 let mecab = mecab_new2("-d \(Bundle.main.resourcePath!)")
 ```

-9. Calling these functions directly is not ideal, so feel free to use the Swift wrappers that I made for this sample project: `Tokenizer.swift` and `Token.swift`.
+9. Dealing with MeCab directly is not ideal, so feel free to use the Swift wrappers that I made for this sample project: `Tokenizer.swift` and `Token.swift`.

 10. Clean and build.